A Message to Opposing Counsel

-If I don’t find your defense theories persuasive, I will work this case up and prepare to try it.
+At bottom, if you don’t put me in a position to advise my client to walk away, then I will work this case up and prepare to try it.

 Please understand I’m neither puffing nor posturing.
-If you ask the lawyers I go up against, I have little doubt they would agree those aren’t things that I do; unlike some members of the plaintiffs’ bar, I value my reputation as someone with unimpeachable credibility.
+If you ask the lawyers who have been adverse to me over the years, I have little doubt they would agree those aren’t things that I do; unlike some of our colleagues, I value my reputation as someone with unimpeachable credibility.

 But I’ll confess I wasn’t always so bullish about going to trial.
-In fact, when I left the biglaw firm (I’ll tell you which one if you ask) to hang a shingle in 2009, my litigation strategy was to open a frank and candid discussion with the other side’s lawyer about the strengths and weaknesses of the case under the naive assumption that reason and rationality would carry the day and we would work hard to resolve our differences on our own.
+In fact, when I left the biglaw firm in 2009 to hang a shingle, my litigation strategy was to immediately open a frank and candid discussion with the other side’s lawyer about the strengths and weaknesses of the case under the naive assumption that reason and rationality would carry the day and we would work hard to resolve our differences on our own.

 That approach proved to be short lived.
-My experience working hundreds of meritorious cases, coupled with what I know about how your side trains its lawyers, has taught me that more often than not your end is (a) way more interested in billing your clients by the hour than in working to find a middle ground, and (b) incredibly unlikely to make a fair settlement offer unless you truly believe the only alternative is going to trial and explaining your clients’ conduct to a jury.
+My experience working hundreds of meritorious cases, coupled with what I know about how your side trains its lawyers, has taught me that more often than not your end is more interested in accumulating billable hours than working to find a middle ground, and incredibly unlikely to make a fair settlement offer unless your client truly believes the only alternative is going to trial and explaining their conduct to a jury.

 Please understand I am not denigrating you.
+I understand that your firm’s antiquated business model evaluates you based on the number of your billable hours.
 I understand that in the current litigation climate your client expects you to always “play hardball.”
-I understand your firm’s antiquated business model evaluates you based on the number of your billable hours.
-But the sort of scorched-earth litigation tactics your wrongdoing clients and your firm’s executive committee have pressured you to embrace have forced me to recalibrate my own litigation strategy.
+But the sort of scorched-earth litigation tactics that my adversaries have used against me and my clients have forced me to recalibrate my own litigation strategy.

 Accordingly, I will assume an amicable resolution isn’t possible and that litigating this case to verdict is the only way for me to vindicate my clients’ rights.
 Which I’m happy to do; as a contingent-fee plaintiffs’ lawyer, I embrace the risks inherent in trusting the adversarial process and I’m accustomed to betting on myself and my clients rather than trying to negotiate with adversaries who won’t cede an inch.

-If my assumptions are incorrect and your client wants to do the right thing, a good start is to make a settlement offer.
+If my assumptions are incorrect and your client wants to explore possibilities for finding a middle ground, a good start is to make a settlement offer.
 If you make a reasonable one, I will advise my client to give it serious consideration.

 But before you reach out to me with an offer, I want there to be no misunderstanding or miscommunication regarding how my firm approaches, responds to, and conducts settlement discussions, or the terms which any settlement must include.